ngventuresonline-dev/Loka/BUILD.md

 ## 🎯 Platform Overview

-**N&G Ventures** is an AI-powered commercial real estate platform that connects brands seeking commercial spaces with property owners.
+**Lokazen** is an AI-powered commercial real estate platform that connects brands seeking commercial spaces with property owners.
 The platform uses intelligent matching algorithms, location intelligence, and conversational AI to streamline the property discovery and listing process.

 ### Core Value Proposition
 - **For Brands**: Find ideal commercial spaces with AI-powered matching in 48 hours